hannayu/Course-Registration-Project/README.md

 # Course-Registration-Project

-Project for CS-UA 102 (Data Structures) at NYU
+Project for CSCI-UA 102 (Data Structures) at NYU